blackdragonx61/Metin2-Loading-Tip-Info/README.md

 * Group "Normal" has global informations.
 If you don't add any special map index at TipList, you will see global infos.

-* One thing you need to know, special informations not working at "First Login", because warpmapindex is 0 at login.
-So you will see global informations.

 ![](https://puu.sh/FJUYb/78471ba862.png)